lux-org/lux/doc/source/guide/style.rst

 Styling Custom Plot Settings
 ********************************

-In the last tutorial, we saw how `Vis` objects could be exported into visualization code for further editing.
+In the last tutorial, we saw how :code:`Vis` objects could be exported into visualization code for further editing.
 What if we want to change the chart settings for *all* the visualizations displayed in the widget.
-In Lux, we can change the chart settings and aesthetics by inputting custom plot settings as a function input to the `set_plot_config` function.
+In Lux, we can change the chart settings and aesthetics by inputting custom plot settings the :code:`plot_config` property of the dataframe.

 Example #1 : Changing Color and Title of all charts
 ---------------------------------------------------